microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/chat-list.md

 #### Request

-The following is an example of a request.
+The following is an example of a request. `lastMessagePreview/createdDateTime` is passed to sort chats by the most to least recent chat messages.

 <!-- {
   "blockType": "request",